gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 Also you can see demo video on youtube:

+1. How to debug Secure Kernel in VMWare Workstation 17 and Hyper-V on Windows 11 (detailed) - https://youtu.be/Sp8wft6ryWI
-1. Debugging Hyper-V Windows Server 2019 guest OS using LiveCloudKd EXDI plugin - https://youtu.be/_8rQwB-ESlk
+2. Debugging Hyper-V Windows Server 2019 guest OS using LiveCloudKd EXDI plugin - https://youtu.be/_8rQwB-ESlk
-2. Microsoft Windows Server 2019 securekernel live debugging using LiveCloudKd EXDI plugin for WinDBG - https://youtu.be/tRLQwsJQ-hU
+3. Microsoft Windows Server 2019 securekernel live debugging using LiveCloudKd EXDI plugin for WinDBG - https://youtu.be/tRLQwsJQ-hU
-3. Debugging Windows 11 25140 guest OS using LiveCloudKd EXDI plugin - https://www.youtube.com/watch?v=0VIVc0IsfRk
+4. Debugging Windows 11 25140 guest OS using LiveCloudKd EXDI plugin - https://www.youtube.com/watch?v=0VIVc0IsfRk

 # Settings